cadegenn/build.pwsh/doc/README.md

 -	CHANGELOG.md : your changelog file (see [keepachanglelog.com](https://keepachangelog.com/en/1.0.0/) for a start)
 -	LICENSE
 -	README.md
--	VERSION : just one line with the current version of your project.
-No new line.
+-	VERSION : just one line with the current version of your project with 3 digits.
+No new line. e.g. `1.2.3`

 ## Create build environment